RoboArmGS: High-Quality Robotic Arm Splatting via B\'ezier Curve Refinement: Additional Experiments Results

 \subsection{Novel-View Synthesis}

 We first evaluate the static reconstruction quality on the Novel-View Synthesis task.
-As reported in Tab.~\ref{tab:additional_results}, RoboArmGS achieves excellent rendering fidelity on both robotic arms.
-Specifically, for the Universal Robots UR5e, our method attains a PSNR of 34.92 dB and an SSIM of 0.968.
-Similarly, for the ABB IRB 120, we achieve a PSNR of 35.02 dB and an SSIM of 0.969.
-These metrics indicate that our Structured Gaussian Binding (SGB) strategy effectively leverages the underlying kinematic mesh to constrain the 3D Gaussians, allowing for precise geometry reconstruction even from monocular input.
-Qualitative results shown in Fig.~\ref{fig:app_nvs} further corroborate these findings.
-Our method renders sharp boundaries and preserves fine-grained texture details, effectively capturing the specific visual characteristics of each robot arm without exhibiting the cloudy artifacts often seen in unconstrained Gaussian splatting.
+As reported in Tab.~\ref{tab:ur5e_abb_comparison} (left), RoboArmGS achieves leading rendering fidelity on both robotic arms.
+Specifically, for the UR5e, our method attains a PSNR of 35.220 dB, surpassing the best baseline (SuGaR) by a substantial margin of 4.768 dB.
+Similarly, for the ABB IRB 120, we achieve a PSNR of 34.815 dB, outperforming Robo-GS by 4.628 dB.
+These metrics indicate that our Structured Gaussian Binding (SGB) strategy effectively leverages the underlying kinematic mesh to provide strong geometric constraints for the 3D Gaussians.
+Unlike unconstrained methods like 2DGS or SuGaR, SGB allows for precise geometry reconstruction even from sparse monocular inputs.
+Qualitative results (see Fig.~\ref{fig:app_nvs}) further corroborate these findings: our method renders sharp boundaries and preserves fine-grained texture details, effectively capturing the specific material characteristics of each robot without the "cloudy" floaters or structural artifacts often seen in previous Gaussian-based reconstructions.